 If social practice focuses on behaviours, then narratives are the pathways that offer a guiding path for those very behaviours we wish to change.

-Narratology is the study of these narratives and narrative structures, and the ways that these affect our perception.
+Narratology is the study of narratives and narrative structures, and the ways that these affect our perception.